JasonJKi/ScalpPlot/README.md

 plot tool for both researchers and developers.
 All unnecessary depedenecis have been removed from the original topoplot.m for easy transportability.

 ### Features
-- No gaps/spaces
+- No gaps/spaces.
-- Consistent positioning and sizing
+- Consistent positioning and sizing.
-- Draggable and resizable via MATLAB's plot GUI Tool
+- Draggable and resizable via MATLAB's plot GUI Tool.
 - Easy to customize labels, colors, etc.

 ### Getting Started